- Video games have spawned a number of iconic weapons over the years

 With that said, developers have dreamed up countless ways to allow gamers to wreak havoc in virtual worlds over the years with the help of an equally endless assortment of weapons they’ve put a the disposal of players—like these ones that have stood the test of time better than any others.

-20. Fists (any game)
+20. Fists (Any Game)

-There are so many games where you can beat people down with your bear hands, and it’s quite satisfying every time.
+There are so many games where you can beat people down with your bare hands, and it’s quite satisfying every time.
 Nothing more badass than besting your opponent using no weapon at all—just the one genetics gave you.